Written by: Greg Ellifritz

 How should you use this information to successfully plan your strategy for dealing with criminal violence?

-1) Recognize that the criminal you face will likely not be operating under the same moral or ethical codes you use on a daily basis.
-A large majority of violent criminals are psychopaths or sociopaths.
+1) Recognize that the criminal you face will likely not be operating under the same moral or ethical codes you embrace.
+A large number of violent criminals are psychopaths or sociopaths.
 They simply don’t have any empathy for their victims.
 Don’t make the error of thinking “He won’t shoot me because I wouldn’t shoot him in the same situation.”
 You would be wrong.
 Your bad assumptions can cost you your life.

 2) Get rid of the false bravado.
 Most criminals are masters at quickly judging people and using those snap judgements to manipulate them.
 They will see through your bluff and they may punish you for your attempt to challenge them.